ankitlinkites/shipcloud.github.io/reference/index.md

 # shipcloud API v1

+## http status codes
+When talking to our API you can receive the following status codes:

+{% include reference/http_status_codes.html %}

 ## Shipments
 The following is a section of resources related to shipments.
 Be advised: We will charge you only for shipments that a label was created for.